icosahedron/flagrantsystemerror/git_deployments_on_s3.md

 ### To Do for Site

-* Update Colophon
-* Switch Colophon to using Textastic instead of Writing Kit

-As I wrote at the [beginning of this blog](http://flagrantsystemerror.com/content-goes-here.html), this is a static site that is deployed via Git.
+As I wrote at the [beginning of this blog](#content_goes_here), this is a static site that is deployed via Git.
 However, I have since decided to move everything to S3 for a variety of reasons:

 * Price - Amazon S3 is pay for what you use, and this blog is not likely to see huge influxes of traffic so the cost should remain very reasonable.
 * Reliability and Performance - With Amazon CloudFront the pages are distributed across the world for redundancy and performance.